M-o-a-T/moat-kv/docs/source/common_protocol.rst

 Extension 3 packages a MsgPack path.

-DistKV uses Path objects to refer to its nodes.
+MoaT-KV uses Path objects to refer to its nodes.
 Paths are lists which may contain arbitrary msgpack data structures but should be limited to UTF-8 strings and non-negative integers.